Arshad221b/RAG-on-PDF/README.md

 2. **Langchain-powered Large Language Model (LLM)**: Langchain enhances the capabilities of the Large Language Model, providing advanced language understanding and context.

-3. **Pinecode Vector Database**: Utilizing Pinecode's vector database allows for efficient storage and retrieval of document vectors, optimizing the overall performance of the Smart PDF Reader.
+3. **Pinecone Vector Database**: Utilizing Pinecone's vector database allows for efficient storage and retrieval of document vectors, optimizing the overall performance of the Smart PDF Reader.

 4. **PDF Information Extraction**: The system focuses on extracting information directly from PDF files, eliminating the need for extensive training on question answering datasets.